-Woman and children in Kettering murder case named by police
+Nurse and children in Kettering murder case named by police

 He remains in custody being questioned by detectives.

-Formal identification of the woman and children has yet to take place, police said.
+Formal identification of the woman and children is due to take place, police said.

-Senior investigating officer, Det Insp Simon Barnes, said forensic post-mortem examinations were due to take place over the next two days and that the neighbourhood policing team was patrolling the area.
+Senior investigating officer, Det Insp Simon Barnes, said forensic post-mortem examinations would happen over the next two days and a neighbourhood policing team was patrolling the area.

 "We continue to work around the clock in order to progress this investigation and establish the timeline of events which led to these tragic deaths," said Mr Barnes.

-He said detectives were not tracing anyone else in connection with the incident.
+He said detectives were not tracing anyone else in connection with the deaths.

 Kettering General Hospital chief executive Deborah Needham said Ms Asok was an "internationally-trained nurse" who had worked mainly on Barnwell B on one of the hospital's orthopaedic wards since joining in 2021.